berkmancenter/wiki-uturn/README.md

  * *SpecialUTurn.php*: Main File; contains all UTurn code.
  * *UTurn.alias.php*: Aliases name of special page for other languages.
  * *UTurn.i18n.php*: Internationalization.
- * *UTurn.php*: Metadata and includes all the other files.
+ * *extension.json*: Metadata and includes all the other files.
  * *ext.uturn.css*:  Stylizes the admin page.

 ## Changelog

+1.3

+ * MediaWiki 1.39 support.

 1.2